 You can access your grades online through your MyCCC account.
 For a copy of your transcript, complete a request form and drop it off, or mail it to the Student Services Welcome Center.
-There is no charge for official transcripts (up to five) for Clatsop Community College students.

 Directory Information

 Clatsop Community College has designated the following student data as "directory" information and it may be released without prior written authorization from the student: name, address, major field of study, terms of attendance, degrees and awards received.
 In addition, The Solomon Amendment requires by law that the College release a student's name, address, telephone number, date of birth, education level, major, and degrees received, upon request from recruiters of the branches of the United States military.